bnossum/midgetv/README.md

 - Full compliance with riscv-privileged-v1.10.pdf

 ## Requirements

-I try not to tie-in this code to any particular tools, but there are certain dependencies:
+I try not to tie-in this code to any particular tools, but there are certain dependencies.
+To compile the code with least effort you need:

 - GNU Make
 - gcc
   - On the host environment to compile some utility programs and simulation binaries.
   - As a cross compiler to compile C and assembler programs for RISC-V.
-- Verilator for simulation
+- Verilator to build the simulator(s)
-- emacs (for Verilog-Mode)
+- emacs if you want to modify the code easily (for Verilog-Mode)
 - A toolchain for FPGA compilation and upload, for example:
   - iCEcube2 from Lattice
   - A toolchain based on the emminent icestorm project, such as: yosys/arachne-pnr/icepack